ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     > You could also refer to the [ForgeRock example](#full) section, where the process of registering a client is described in the context of a running ForgeRock platform instance.

     In this example, we will use a private-use URI scheme for the redirection URI: `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`.

-    > AppAuth also supports [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content).
-However, because of the extra steps required for trying this approach (including the app been deployed in the App Store), we will not cover it here.

     Note, that the full and exact redirection URI MUST be registered for the RP with the OP.